rene-s/ScannedDocumentProcessor/README.md

 ## Acknowledgements

-WikiGit is based on other software:
+This software is based on other software:

 Name                       | Licence                   | Description
 --------                   | --------                  | --------